St. Joseph, Missouri: History

 Outlaw Jesse James lived here under the alias "Mr. Howard".
 The song, "Jesse James", includes the lines, "...that dirty little coward that shot Mr. Howard has laid poor Jesse in his grave."
 On April 3, 1882, James was killed at his home, originally located at 1318 Lafayette.
 It has been relocated next to the Patee House and still has the visible bullet hole from the fatal shot.
 It is now operated as the Jesse James Home Museum.

 The Heaton-Bowman-Smith Funeral Home maintains a small museum about Jesse James.
 Their predecessors conducted his funeral.

 St. Joseph was the second city in the US to install electric streetcars; regular service was initiated on July 4, 1888.

-Among properties listed on the National Register of Historic Places are Robidoux Row, buildings owned by the founder and used for his family trading and mercantile business; the Patee House, now serving as a museum of transportation, and the Missouri Theatre, an ornate movie palace.
+Among properties listed on the National Register of Historic Places are Robidoux Row, buildings owned by the founder and used for his family trading and mercantile business; the Patee House, now serving as a museum displaying St. Joseph's history, and the Missouri Theatre, an ornate movie palace.
 The Walnut Park Farm Historic District near St. Joseph was listed on the National Register of Historic Places in 1999.

 St. Joseph's population peaked in 1900, with a census population of 102,979.
 This population figure is questionable, as civic leaders were known to have tried to raise the numbers for that census.
 At the time, Saint Joseph was home to one of the largest wholesale companies in the Midwest, the Nave & McCord Mercantile Company, as well as the Hannibal and St. Joseph Railroad, and the C.D.
 Smith & Company.
 C.D.
 Smith later became C.D.
 Smith Healthcare.

-Prior to 1954 and desegregation, Batlett High School served St. Joseph's African American students.
+Prior to 1954 and desegregation, Bartlett High School served St. Joseph's African American students.
 It became Horace Mann Elementary with desegregation.
+You can learn about the Bartlett School at the Black Archives Museum of St. Joseph.
 St. Joseph's African American community leaders and Nathaniel C. Bruce were involved in and supported the establishment of Bartlett Agricultural and Industrial School in Dalton, Missouri.
 It was modeled after Tuskegee Institute and Hampton Institute.